By Abe Danaher | April 14, 2020

-1) I’d love if you could start off by giving me an overview of your time at USC.
-What have you been involved with in your four years at the university?
+1) What have you been involved with in your four years at the university?

 I spent a lot of time studying the first couple of years, working out at a gym and playing tennis.
 I eventually got involved in recreational tennis and have been for the past couple of years or so, when time permits.
 I began doing research with Dr. Chang Liu in the fall semester of my Junior year and continued this throughout the following summer where I developed a code to analyze the data our lab was generating.
 In addition, I started a lab tech position in the biomedical engineering laboratories.
 Alongside this job, I was able to work with developing the new biomedical engineering labs for junior students and served as a TA.

 2) Has there been one experience in particular that has significantly impacted you?

 Looking back, the whole summer of my Junior year was make it or break it.
 I ventured into uncharted territory with trying to write code for the lab.
 Additionally, getting the job as a lab technician opened new doors with developing labs and TAing.
 This summer was huge for my involvement in the major.
 On top of this, I was working at a gym to make extra money.